Three Parallel Rivers: Flora and fauna

-According to UNESCO "The area covered by the World Heritage site is claimed to be the most biodiverse and least disturbed temperate ecosystems in the world".
+In its description of the Three Parallel Rivers, UNESCO mentions: "(It) may be the most biologically diverse temperate region on earth".

+The protected areas are home to around 6,000 species of plants, 173 species of mammals, and 417 species of birds.
+Many of the flora and fauna species are endemic to the region.

 Flora

 The protected terrestrial ecoregion areas of this biodiversity hotspot are for a large part covered with both temperate coniferous and broadleaf forests.
 The protected areas are home to around 6,000 species of plants, many of which are endemic to the region.
 More than 200 varieties of rhododendron and more than 100 species of gentians and primulas are found in the areas.

 Fauna

 The fauna found in the areas includes 173 species of mammals, of which 81 are endemic, and 417 species of birds, of which 22 are endemic.
 Some of the mammals which inhabit these regions are the endemic black snub-nosed monkey, the Indian leopard, snow leopard, and clouded leopard; the Gaoligong pika, Gongshan muntjac, Chinese shrew mole, and capped langur; the stump-tailed macaque, Asiatic wild dog, black musk deer, and takin; the smooth-coated otter, hoolock gibbon, Asian black bear and red panda.

 Rare bird species in the areas include chestnut-throated partridge, the Lady Amherst's pheasant, white-eared pheasant, Yunnan nuthatch, and giant nuthatch; the white-speckled laughingthrush, ferruginous duck, Severtzov's grouse, and brown-winged parrotbill; the Ward's trogon, black-necked crane and Verreaux's monal-partridge.